Here are the top Institutional holders of Option Care Health Inc. (OPCH) shares

-Option Care Health Inc. (NASDAQ: OPCH) is 10.83% higher on its value in year-to-date trading and has touched a low of $21.32 and a high of $35.87 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The OPCH stock was last observed hovering at around $31.18 in the last trading session, with the day’s gains setting it 0.34% off its average median price target of $38.00 for the next 12 months.
-It is also 19.18% off the consensus price target high of $39.00 offered by 7 analysts, but current levels are 14.81% higher than the price target low of $37.00 for the same period.
+Option Care Health Inc. (NASDAQ: OPCH) is -2.11% lower on its value in year-to-date trading and has touched a low of $21.32 and a high of $35.87 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The OPCH stock was last observed hovering at around $29.08 in the last trading session, with the day’s loss setting it -1.24% off its average median price target of $38.00 for the next 12 months.
+It is also 28.62% off the consensus price target high of $39.00 offered by 7 analysts, but current levels are 24.76% higher than the price target low of $37.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal